fleshfromthebone/12-1/README.md

 ### REMINDER FOR FUTURE SELF SCRAMBLING THROUGH NOTES
 You can see an example of doing this code in your `firstblood` repo in the `index.js` file, until you move that to the code safe.

+## BOOMSTICK THEORY

+When assembling a piece of furntiture made of boomsticks, Some barrels should be filled with blanks that mimic the actual shot, that way the machine does not explode itself.